vita-epfl/monoloco/README.md

 IMAGES: seq<sequence_name>_frame<frame_name>.jpg
 ANNOTATIONS: seq<sequence_name>_annotations.txt

-With respect to the original datasets the images and annotations are moved to a single folder and the sequence is added in their name.
+With respect to the original dataset, the images and annotations are moved to a single folder and the sequence is added in their name.
 One command to do this is:

 `rename -v -n 's/frame/seq14_frame/'  f*.jpg`